Priya199522/Breast-Cancer/README.md

 # Breast-Cancer

-• The dataset is collected from web.
+• Collected a cancer dataset from the web and performed thorough data cleaning and preprocessing to ensure quality and consistency.

-• The data was cleaned and processed and analysed before EDA.
+• Conducted exploratory data analysis (EDA) to uncover insights by comparing various parameters of cancer cells.

-• Data analysis and visualization done by comparing different parameters of cancer cells.
+• Utilized data visualization techniques to highlight key patterns and relationships in the dataset.

-• Build a Logistic Regression model with accuracy score 95%.
+• Developed a Logistic Regression model to predict cancer outcomes, achieving an accuracy score of 95%.